-Here, we briefly review the processes involved in metabarcoding surveys.
-We then simulate sets of biological 43 communities and subject them to simulated PCR-based processing.
-We independently vary the important axes 44 of variation for eDNA surveys - specifically the number of PCR cycles and the distribution of taxon-specific 45 amplification efficiencies - to illustrate the effects of these parameters on estimates of biodiversity.
-We base these 46 simulations on real-world use-cases, parameterizing our models using empirical data where possible.
-We then 47 evaluate the quantitative performance of taxon-specific amplicon-abundance indices vs. biomass in simulations, 48 finding that proportional indices of eDNA reads capture trends in taxon biomass with high accuracy, particularly 49 where amplification efficiency is high.
-Our results explain much of the observed behavior of PCR-based studies, and 50 lead to recommendations for best practices in the field.
-51
+Here, we briefly review the processes involved in eDNA surveys.
+We then simulate sets of biological communities and subject them to simulated eDNA processing.
+We independently vary the important axes of variation for eDNA surveys - notably the number of PCR cycles and the distribution of taxon-specific amplification efficiencies - to illustrate the effects of these parameters on estimates of biodiversity.
+We base these simulations on real-world use-cases, parameterizing our models using

+1University of Washington, School of Marine and Environmental Affairs, Seattle, Washington USA empirical data where possible.
+We then evaluate the quantitative performance of taxon-specific eDNA-abundance indices vs. biomass in simulations, finding that proportional indices of eDNA reads capture trends in taxon biomass with high accuracy, particularly where amplification efficiency is high.
+Our results explain much of the observed behavior of eukaryotic eDNA studies, and lead to recommendations for best practices in the field.